Creating Your First CI/CD Pipeline#

 If you open your repository on GitHub, you will notice that there is a new

-semaphore.yml configuration file inside the
+semaphore.yml configuration file into the

 Semaphore, like most modern CI/CD tools, creates workflows based on YAML configuration files.
 However, you don't need to write YAML by hand.
 Semaphore features a visual Workflow Builder, which lets anyone create and modify pipelines using a point-and-click interface.
 Of course, you can also always edit your configuration by hand in your favorite editor.